mapninja/China_Data_Workshop/QGIS_Intro.md

 ### Create a Map Document

-1. To create a new map document, simply open QGIS and save the resulting empty document to the top level of your project folder, naming your new document something meaningful like "SnowMap.qgz" or "Cholera_Map.qgz"
+1. To create a new map document, simply open QGIS and save the resulting empty document to the top level of your project folder, naming your new document something meaningful like `China.qgz` or `Data_Intro.qg`z

 *Notice that when you save your map document a new folder in your data browser panel appears.
 This folder is called Project Home and is a shortcut to the folder containing your map document.
 It's always a good idea to save your map document to a high-level folder above your data and other project directories.*